 Although dialogue can augment the impact of feedback on student learning, dialogic feedback is unaffordable by instructors teaching large classes.
 In this regard, peer feedback can offer a scalable and effective solution.
 However, the existing practices optimistically rely on students' discussion about feedback and lack a systematic design approach.
-In this paper, we propose a theoretical framework of collaborative peer feedback which structures feedback dialogue into three distinct phases and outlines the learning processes involved in each of them.
+In this paper, we propose a theoretical framework of collaborative peer feedback which structures feedback dialogue into s three distinct phases and outlines the learning processes involved in each of them.
 Then, we present a web-based platform, called Synergy, which is designed to facilitate collaborative peer feedback as conceptualised in the theoretical framework.
-To enable instructor support and facilitation during the feedback practice, we propose a learning analytics support integrated into Synergy.
-The consolidated model of learning analytics, which concerns three critical pieces for creating impactful learning analytics practices, theory, design, and data science, was employed to build the analytics support.
-The learning analytics support aims to guide instructors' class-wide actions toward improving students' learning experiences during the three phases of peer feedback.
-The actionable insights that the learning analytics support offers are discussed with examples.
+To enable instructor support and facilitation during the feedback practice, we propose a LA design integrated into Synergy.
+The consolidated model of LA, which concerns three critical pieces for creating impactful LA practices, theory, design, and data science, was employed to build the analytics support.
+The LA support aims to guide instructors' class-wide actions toward improving students' learning experiences during the three phases of peer feedback.
+The actionable insights that the LA support offers are discussed with examples.